saxix/django-adminactions/docs/source/actions.rst

-.. _export_fixture:
+.. _export_as_fixture:

 ``Export as Fixture``
 =====================

-Export selected queryset as fixtures using any registered :ref:`Serializer <django:serialization>`.
+Export selected queryset as fixtures using any registered Serializer.

-.. note:: this is not equal to django command ``dumpdata`` because dumps also the Foreignkeys
+.. note:: this is not equal to django command ``dumpdata`` because dumps also the Foreignkeys.

 ===================   =============================================================
 **use natural key**   If true use natural keys.
-                      (see :ref:`Natural Keys <django:deserialization-of-natural-keys>`)

 **dump on screen**    Dump on screen instead to show ``Save as`` popup